 We are subject to income taxes in the U.S. and numerous foreign jurisdictions.
 Significant judgment is required in evaluating our uncertain tax positions and determining our provision for income taxes.
 We first determine whether it is "more likely than not" that we would sustain our tax position if the relevant tax authority were to audit the position with full knowledge of all the relevant facts and other information.
 For those tax positions that meet this threshold, we measure the amount of tax benefit based on the largest amount of tax benefit that we have a greater than 50% chance of realizing in a final settlement with the relevant authority.
 Those tax positions failing to qualify for initial recognition are recognized in the first interim period in which they meet the more likely than not standard.
 This evaluation is made at the time that we adopt a tax position and whenever there is new information and is based upon management's evaluation of the facts, circumstances and information available at the reporting date.
-We maintain a cumulative risk portfolio relating to all of our uncertain tax in order to perform this analysis, but the evaluation of our tax positions requires significant judgment and estimation in part because, in certain cases, tax law is subject to varied interpretation, and whether a tax position will ultimately be sustained may be uncertain.
-We do not currently believe that any of our pending tax assessments, even if ultimately resolved against us, would have a material impact on our results of operations and cash flows.
+We maintain a cumulative risk portfolio relating to all of our uncertainties in income taxes in order to perform this analysis, but the evaluation of our tax positions requires significant judgment and estimation in part because, in certain cases, tax law is subject to varied interpretation, and whether a tax position will ultimately resolved against us, would have a material impact on our results of operations and cash flows.

 The evaluation of potential litigation and environmental liabilities, where changing circumstances, rules and regulations require regular reassessment of related practices and anticipated costs.
-We are subject to certain legal claims regarding products and other matters, as well as environmentalrelated matters.
+We are subject to certain legal claims regarding products and other matters, as well as environmental-related matters.
 Significant management judgment is involved in determining when it is probable that a liability has been incurred and the extent to which it can be reasonably estimated.